MicrosoftDocs/EMDocs/EMDocs/Solutions/azure-information-protection-securing-data.md

 ![Malicious users](./media/azure-information-protection-securing-data/aip-securing-data-fig4.png)

-Azure Information Protection was designed to enable applications located on the client device to be responsible for enforcing the rights associated with the document.
-By all measures, the weakest link in the security of your content today is the client device, where the content is visible to the end user in plaintext.
-The client applications of Microsoft Office honor the rights correctly, and so a malicious user cannot use these applications to escalate privileges.
-However with Azure Information Protection SDK, a motivated attacker can create applications that do not honor the rights, and this is the essence of a *malicious program*.
+Azure Information Protection was designed to make applications located on the client device responsible for enforcing the rights associated with the document.
+By all measures, the weakest link in the security of protected content today is on the client device, where the content is visible to the end user in plaintext.
+The client applications like Microsoft Office honor the rights correctly, and so a malicious user cannot use these applications to escalate privileges.
+However, with the Azure Information Protection SDK, a motivated attacker can create applications that do not honor the rights, and this is the essence of a *malicious program*.

 The focus of this scenario is to secure the client device and applications, so that rogue applications cannot be used.
 Some steps that the IT administrator can take are listed below: